adras/MyNotebook/README.md

 Once the old php project is running you can configure the new angular.js to use it as a backend.

-In order to do so you need to....
-WIP
+In order to do so you need to update two files to point to your php-backend

+Both files need a url which points to the index.php of your MyNotebook installation.

+## proxy.conf.json
+This file is required to avoid CORS issues when running the program locally.
+The proxy basically maps the path of your backend to localhost so any CORS issues are avoided.
+That proxy is not active in a production environment.

+## src/environment.prod.ts
+This file is required for the production environment to run properly.